AdobeDocs/experience-platform.en/help/sources/sources-sdk/documentation/overview.md

 This documentation guide includes:

 * A tutorial that you can follow to create a documentation page for your new source;
-* A template for you to fill out for your new source;
+* A documentation template for you to fill out for your new source;
 * [Instructions on how to use Markdown for writing technical documentation](https://experienceleague.adobe.com/docs/contributor/contributor-guide/writing-essentials/markdown.html?lang=en);
 * [Instructions on understanding Adobe Markdown flavor](https://experienceleague.adobe.com/docs/contributor/contributor-guide/writing-essentials/markdown.html?lang=en#custom-markdown-extensions).